Nine Foundational Pillars of Worship Songwriters

 Today, more than ever, there is a steady flow of worship songs being released to the world.
-Every Friday, the day that most new music is released in the music community, we are given new musical offerings from some of the most influential churches and ministries, as well as from congregations who do not have record deals or massive followings.
-Regardless of the situation, there is a responsibility that comes with songwriting for the Church.
+Every Friday, the day that most new music is released in the music community, we are given new musical offerings from some of the most influential churches and ministries, as well as from congregations that do not have record deals or massive followings.
+Regardless, there is a responsibility that comes with songwriting for the Church.
 With this responsibility comes great influence.
 That said, while there are not any certain rules for songwriting, there are some foundational pillars to consider when writing for the most powerful voice on the planet.

 Perspective is everything in writing worship songs.
 If you are a worship pastor, your main objective is to shepherd the people that you stand in front of week after week.
 You are tasked with giving your people songs that declare the truths of God.
 As a worship pastor who writes worship songs, your job is to write for your people.
 That is part of the shepherding assignment of a worship pastor.

 Next time you are up on your stage leading, ask yourself the question, “What do these people need to be singing?”
 The beauty of the Church is that there are not two congregations alike.
 Every church is unique in its makeup.
 So why do we think that as worship songwriters we need to write with a certain style or with a certain language like other churches do?
 Write for your people!
 Write songs of hope for the family in your church who is walking through the loss of their mom and wife.
 Write songs of faithfulness for the man who has been jobless for months, yet, God is still providing.
 Write songs about the cross for the skeptic who keeps coming on Sunday but is holding out on embracing the love of Jesus.
 All of these are real situations from my church and what I push myself and our team to write towards.